Connecting the High Line Canal Trail – Walking all 71 miles! The Whole Story

 From Here to the Beginning, Beauty

-Not a quick way to transit in Denver, the Trail takes its best twists and turns out of Greenwood Village into Centennial.
-The Goodson Rec Center appears just in time for a break and some water before letting High Liners pace themselves to Horseshoe Park.
+Not a quick way to transit in Denver, the trail takes its best twists and turns out of Greenwood Village into Centennial.
+The Goodson Recreation Center appears just in time for a break and some water before letting High Liners pace themselves to Horseshoe Park.
 Again, surprises appear with crossings over gulches and places to play tennis or just relax under a tree.

 The End is the Beginning

 The Canal breaks off to the left behind the Kassler Center through a tunnel to its start at the diversion structure on the Platte River, which is currently under construction.
 (Note 2017: No longer closed! photo added)

 The Trail, on the other hand, veers to the right past the overflow structure, around Kassler Center, and up into the Canyon.
 The Canal and the Trail come together again.
 The Trail becomes the Waterton Canyon Road, where High Liners continue up the Canyon to Mile Marker 2 in the Canyon, also known as Mile Marker 0 of the High Line Canal Trail at the Diversion Dam.

 As a special treat, our group of High Liners got a private tour of the Kassler Center.
 Starting off with a slideshow of historical documents and a narrative of water rights in Denver, we then toured the historic filter fields, the garage, and the machine shop.
 In the machine shop we touched old pumps, a safe, and even stood in a cut-out of the wood piping.
 Next, we toured the Kassler home and the administrative building.
 Denver Water has plans to renovate and open these buildings for the public, highlighting the role of water in the growth of Denver.

 The “Original” High Liners Finish the Trail